ThomasMrY/ActivationFunctionDemo/README.md

 Evaluate the tanh we implement above:

 	python main.py tanh 0 2 1 6 4 -Test_on_Datasets=True
+Attention:You need to edit the dataset path in the NN_models/IMG\_NET\_tanh.py(IMG\_NET\_selu.py,here IMG\_NET\_tanh.py is an example, each of them need to be edited), so that it can find the evaluation datasets.
 ## Retrian
 To evaluate a self define activation function we need to retrain the neural networks.
-To improve the accuracy we also need to retrain the neural networks.
+To improve the accuracy we still need to retrain the neural networks.
 So we also provide the function of retraining.

 Here we take evaluating the tanh_apx on the ImageNet as an exmaple:

 	python main.py tanh 0 2 1 6 4 -IMGNET_retrain=True
+Attention:You need to edit the dataset path in files: NN\_models/IMG\_NET\_tanh.py(IMG\_NET\_selu.py,here IMG\_NET\_tanh.py is an example, each of them need to be edited), so that it can find the training datasets.
 # Accuracy
 We evaluate the performance of tanh and selu of different input/output precision on popular dataset and models.

-We trained a LeNet-5 on MNIST of  which  the AFs were all replaced with tanh/ReLU,and trained a vgg-16 on CIFAR-10 of which  the AFs were all replaced with tanh/ReLU, Then an alexnet was trained on ImageNet of which  the AFs were all replaced with tanh/ReLU on Imagenet.
+We trained a LeNet-5 on MNIST of  which  the AFs were all replaced with tanh/ReLU,and trained a vgg-16 on CIFAR-10 of which  the AFs were all replaced with tanh/ReLU, Then an alexnet was trained on ImageNet of which  the AFs were all replaced with tanh/ReLU.
 Then we get the following origin accuracy:
 <table>
    <tr>
       <td>origin</td>